Garram the Hunter: A Boy of the Hill Tribes

-Garram the Hunter: A Boy of the Hill Tribes is a children's novel by Herbert Best.
-Illustrated by Erick Berry, the novel was first published in 1930 and was a Newbery Honor recipient in 1931.
+Garram the Hunter: A Boy of the Hill Tribes is a 1930 children's novel written by Herbert Best and illustrated by Erick Berry.
+Inspired by Best's time in Africa pre-colonization as a civil servant, it follows the adventures of Garram, the son of a village chieftain in the Nigerian hills.
+The novel was a Newbery Honor recipient in 1931.